-- Start by subscribing to our mailing list for updates of interest (top right form).
+- Start by subscribing to our mailing list for updates of interest (top left side bar).

 - Contact us if you have any specific questions.

-- Download a membership form if you’d like to become a financial member and receive our monthly newsletter.
+- Submit a membership form if you’d like to become a financial member and receive our monthly newsletter.

 - If you are looking to direct a play for Gemco, please download our Guidelines for Directors form.